Williams Pinball CPU/Computer Board Repair

 Once the circuit board was verified to be correct, I started on the development of the software for the Microprocessor.
 This unit controls the LCD panel and implements the score/numeric display.

 Power-on banner of the CPU tester display.
-It shows the layout of the digits.
+It shows

-Each of the four players are shown in the top two lines,
+are shown in the top two lines, and the credit (CR)

-and the credit (CR) and ball (BL) display are below them.
+and ball (BL) display are below them.

 This banner appears for one second after power-up.